KxSystems/docs/docs/ref/reverse.md

 ---
-title: reverse the order of items in a list or dictionary | Reference | kdb+ and q documentation
+title: reverse the order of items in a list or dictionary | Reference | KDB-X and q documentation
 description: reverse is a q keyword that reverses the order of items in a list or dictionary.
 ---
 # `reverse`